awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + Resolved an issue that sometimes resulted in newly created agents not being able to log in correctly if the log in attempt occurred immediately after user account was created\.

 #### Contact Flows<a name="nov18-flows"></a>
-+ Added the new Loop block, which lets you loop through segments of a contact flow, such as requesting customer information additional times if valid data is not entered\.
++ Added the new Loop block, which lets you loop through segments of a flow, such as requesting customer information additional times if valid data is not entered\.

 #### Metrics and Reporting<a name="nov18-metrics"></a>
 + Resolved an issue where callbacks handled were included in the count for incoming contacts in historical reports, but not counted in scheduled reports\.
 Callbacks handled are no longer included in the count for Incoming contacts handled in historical reports\.